Aftercare Instructions

 Plastic Wrap Bandage

-Leave the plastic wrap bandage on over night if possible.
+Leave the plastic wrap bandage on overnight if possible.
 It will collect blood and plasma underneath it, and it may be ink stained.
 That's totally normal!

 For the first 3 nights after getting your tattoo, re-cover it in plastic wrap just like how your original bandage was.
-Be sure to clean it thoroughly first, then apply to clean, dry skin free of lotion or other products.
+Be sure to clean it thoroughly first, then apply to clean, dry skin that is free of lotion or other products.I recommend using self-adhesive wrap to secure the bandage over tape.
+It’s easier to adjust/remove, tape can tug and irritate the skin.
+Tape is required sometimes, but use sparingly.

 During the peeling process, be sure not to scratch or pick at your tattoo as it can cause ink loss and/or scarring.